 For instructions on how to read phylogenetic trees, consider using the HHMI Biointeractive’s “Creating Phylogenetic Trees from DNA sequences” Click and Learn with accompanying worksheet.

-Part 6
+Part 6: Evolution of Nipah virus.

-e1
+After the outbreak in Malaysia, additional outbreaks occurred in Bangladesh, India, Cambodia and Thailand.
+Nipah virus RNA was isolated from humans, Pteropus bats and/or pigs from these regions, sequenced, and used to create a phylogenetic tree (Figure 1).

-Make a prediction aboutMalaysia, Do you think all bat sequences will be closely related?
+Make a prediction about the relatedness of Nipah viruses isolated from humans, bats and pigs in Bangladesh, India, Malaysia, Cambodia and Thailand.
+Do you think all bat sequences will be closely related?
 Will all sequences from Bangladesh be closely related?

-1
+Interpret the phylogenetic tree in Figure 1.
+Was your prediction correct?
+Explain how the tree supports or disproves your prediction.

 Figure 1: Phylogenetic tree of Nipah virus sequences acquired from humans, bats and pigs in Bangladesh, India, Cambodia, Malaysia and Thailand.*

-in Figure 1, on the map below humans were
+From your interpretation of the tree in Figure 1, draw a schematic on the map below showing the spread of Nipah virus in south Asia.
+Do you think pigs, bats or humans were responsible for spreading Nipah virus to humans in each location?

-ost of those infected were from the Port Dickson district of Negeri Sembilan, which has a population of about 97,8002
+Figure 2.
+Map of South Asia.
+Port Dickson is indicated with a star.

 Author: Holly Basta, PhD.
 Rocky Mountain College.